rept0id/hou-compiler-linux/README.md

 **This will encode\*, compile and run the program.**

-**Running is happening through a wrapper that handles encoding of input and output as well !
+❗ **Running is happening through a wrapper that handles encoding of input and output as well !**
-For optimal compatibility, don't procceed to run the produced executable your self.**
+**For optimal compatibility, don't procceed to run the produced executable your self.**

 \* *By encoding, we mean converting from UTF-8 to CP1253 (Windows-1253), which is required by the legacy compiler.*